 This is the most traditional process method.
 In the natural or dry process, whole coffee cherries are left to dry in the sun, leaving the fruit on the bean, allowing it to “raisin-ify” around the bean.
 Natural fermentation occurs resulting in the creation of complex flavors and sugars.
 This is a longer process than other methods.
 Naturally processed coffees often have complex fruity notes in the final cup like berries or citrus.
 Good examples of natural coffees are our Ethiopia Sidamo Natural Organic or the Bali Kintimani (currently out of stock--returning in fall.)

 What is Honey Processed Coffee?

-Trianon Coffee has a new varietal of Honey processed coffee, Costa Rica Black Honey.
+Trianon Coffee also a special varietal of black Honey processed coffee, Costa Rica Black Honey.
 Order some today while supplies last!
 We only have a few pounds and then its gone again until next season.